 The challenge to the HATCH Network is to reinvent the solution for providing quality early childhood education and childcare at the critical point before kindergarten, when 90% of the human brain is developed.
 15 million spots are currently needed, with fewer than 2 million high quality options available – currently offered at a cost equal to or higher than college education.

 Erica Mackey is bringing HATCHers into the fold to launch MyVillage, a startup focused on making it easy to start and successfully run home-based childcare and preschool businesses with pilot markets in Montana and Colorado.
 The solution this lab sparked was to harness the opportunity of turning a home into a revenue generating asset to help early childhood educators get onto the path to home ownership.

 LAB LEAD / AREA EXPERT: Marilu Salvador

 The challenge to the HATCH Network is to bridge community amongst teachers with an emphasis on community connectedness (between teachers, and how that would manifest itself within the classroom – looking at a more holistic environment that we could model and bring into the experience at Teacher HATCH).

 ENVIRONMENT || OCEANIC HEALTH AND ELIMINATING PLASTIC POLLUTION

 The challenge to the HATCH Network is how to eliminate plastic pollution from our oceans and improve overall oceanic health.
-A first-hand learning expedition to the 5 Gyres is in the planning stages with HATCHer David Ford of Soul Buffalo.
+A first-hand learning expedition to the North Atlantic gyre was conducted in May 2019 in partnership with HATCHer David Ford of Soul Buffalo.